ashen-v/OZQ-API-Assignment/README.md

 1. Install PostgreSQL from https://www.postgresql.org/download/ and make sure the PostgreSQL is running on the default port (5432).(open pgadmin4 right click server > properties > connection
-2. create database named "ozqdatabase" in that server use username - "postgres" and password - "0000"
+2. create database named "ozqdatabase" in that database use username - "postgres" and password - "0000"

 - if you are using different SQL client and not postgreSQL-
 1. makesure SQL alchemy supports it and install supporting driver library